glycerine/spin_paxos/README.md

 "Time, Clocks and the Ordering of Events in a Distributed System": it is easily the most import paper to read first.
-And, its a great read, with excellent diagrams that capture the logical clock idea.
+And, its a great read, with excellent diagrams that capture how logical clocks work.
+You get the causal "happens before" relationship between any two events if you can trace you finger either a) up along a server vertical timeline, or
+b) across any message path between server timelines, and compare the two logical clocks on the events.

 0.5 [Lampson 1996 local copy](lampson_1996_how_to_build_ha_consensus.pdf)

 https://www.microsoft.com/en-us/research/wp-content/uploads/1996/10/Acrobat-58-Copy.pdf

-Butler Lampson's 1996 paper, "How to Build a Highly Available System Using Consensus", is by far and away the next best paper to read to understand Paxos.
+Butler Lampson's 1996 paper, "How to Build a Highly Available System Using Consensus", is the next best paper to read to understand Paxos.
 It gives both the practical side and the theory side in easily digestible steps.
 The big bonus of learning the theory is that